Speaker wire guide

 How much wire do you need?

-To figure out how much speaker wire you need, run a string from your receiver or amplifier location to each of the speaker locations.
-Measure the string, and then add a few extra feet (to provide some slack for easier connection to your gear).
+Guesstimates are okay, but always over-estimate to be safe.
+If you want to know exactly how much wire you'll need, there's a simple way to figure it out.
+Run a string from your receiver or amplifier to each of the speaker locations, measuring the string once you're done.
+Then add a few extra feet to the total to give you some slack for easier connection to your gear.

 What type of wire do you need?